If you have psoriasis -- or know someone who does -- you've probably spotted the telltale flakes on your carpets, couches, car seats, and clothes.

 “The outer layers of the skin grow much faster than normal,” says David Pariser, MD, professor of dermatology at Eastern Virginia Medical School.
 “As the layers peel off, that's what makes all the scale."

 Psoriasis flakes look a lot like dandruff.
 Because they come from your scalp and body, they can get everywhere.

 The flakes can be very embarrassing.
 It's a part of the disease you can't hide.

 Over more than 4 decades of living with psoriasis, John Latella estimates he’s lost more than 300 pounds of scale.
 The flakes were a big issue when he had to travel for work.

 "If I went out to dinner with somebody and reached across the table and brushed something, I always worried the scales would fall off," he says.

 At hotels, he'd wake up in the morning to find the bed full of flakes.

-"If you have so much flaking that it's lying around the house, you should go back to your dermatologist," says Carolyn Jacob, MD, director of Chicago Cosmetic Surgery and Dermatology.
-"The medicines work so well now. ...
+"If you have so much flaking that it's lying around the house, you should go back to your dermatologist," says Carolyn Jacob, MD, founder and director of Chicago Cosmetic Surgery and Dermatology.
+"Biologic medications can free your skin of the inflammation, which causes the flaking in the first place.
 They've completely changed the entire way of treating the disease, and they allow people to have normal lives so they're not vacuuming every day."